In less than 3 months, a major international city will likely run out of water

 The shortage is forcing some residents to get creative.

-Alistair Coy, who's vacationing in Cape Town from the United Kingdom, strains the water that's left over from boiling potatoes into a bucket for things like washing clothes.
+Alistair Coy, who's vacationing in Cape Town from the United Kingdom, strains the water that's left over from boiling potatoes into a bucket.

-Anne Verbist recycles her tap water to tend to her plants.
+Many residents are reusing bucket water, such as Anne Verbist, who recycles her tap water to tend to her plants.

 "We catch all water from the tap to wash hands and dishes and use it for the plants," she said.